Dolce Far Niente

 Its limitless forms

 Sacred Idleness can take unlimited forms.
 There is no prescription.
-It depends on every individual and their situation.
+You will discover what is right for you.
 Ultimately it is about being fully with your own true nature.
 Embracing all of you, with whatever arises.
 Observing yourself with compassion.

-It may involve retreating to your balcony, to a nearby park or to the mountains.
+You may be drawn to go to a nearby park or to the mountains.
 To regulate.
 To gain perspective in the glory of nature.

 Maybe it will involve sitting silently in front of the fire.
 Encompassed by its warmth and security.
 Seeing the reflection of your mind in the changing, dancing flames.

-For others it may be a dedicated 10 minutes by themselves.
+Or it may be a dedicated 10 minutes to yourself.
 Between dinner courses or between juggling demands of the dog, children and Zoom calls with relatives.
-To not only ‘catch a breath’, but to sit there with it.
+To not only ‘catch your breath’, but to sit there with it.

 The wish